 Preseptal cellulitis and orbital cellulitis are distinct diseases that share a few clinical symptoms and signs.
 Preseptal cellulitis usually begins superficial to the orbital septum, the membranous sheet that extends from the orbital rim into the upper and lower eyelid.
 Orbital cellulitis usually begins deep to the orbital septum.
 Both are more common among children; preseptal cellulitis is far more common than orbital cellulitis.

 Orbital cellulitis is most often caused by extension of infection from adjacent sinuses, especially the ethmoid sinus.
 Less commonly, orbital cellulitis is caused by direct infection accompanying local trauma (eg, insect or animal bite, penetrating eyelid injuries) or contiguous spread of infection from the face or teeth or by hematogenous spread.

 Pathogens vary by etiology and patient age.
-Streptococcus pneumoniae is the most frequent pathogen associated with sinus infection, whereas Staphylococcus aureus and S. pyogenes predominate when infection arises from local trauma.
+Streptococcus pneumoniae is the most frequent pathogen associated with sinus infection, whereas Staphylococcus aureus and Streptococcus pyogenes predominate when infection arises from local trauma.
 Haemophilus influenzae type b, once a common cause, is now less common because of widespread vaccination.
-Fungi are uncommon pathogens, causing orbital cellulitis in diabetic or immunosuppressed patients.
+Fungi are uncommon pathogens, causing orbital cellulitis in patients who have diabetes or in those who are immunosuppressed.
 Infection in children < 9 years is typically with a single aerobic organism; with increasing age, particularly age > 15 years, infection is more typically polymicrobial with mixed aerobic and anaerobic (Bacteroides, Peptostreptococcus) infections.

 Because orbital cellulitis originates from large adjacent foci of fulminant infection (eg, sinusitis) separated by only a thin bone barrier, orbital infection can be extensive and severe.
 Subperiosteal fluid collections, some quite large, can accumulate; they are called subperiosteal abscesses, but many are sterile initially.